-22 Special Examination Provisions for students with special needs (Disability Provisions)
+25 Special Examination Provisions for students with Special Needs (Disability Provisions)

-If students have a special need that would, in a normal exam situation prevent them from:
+If students have a special need that would, in a normal examination situation prevent them from:

-- reading the exam questions, and/or - communicating responses,
+- reading the examination questions, and/or - communicating responses,

-NESA may approve special exam provisions.
+NESA may approve special examination provisions.

-Students seeking special exam provisions need to approach the Head Teacher Learning and Engagement to lodge an application by April or earlier.
+Students seeking special examination provisions need to approach the Head Teacher Learning Support to lodge an application by April or earlier.